 Because of this setup, it is in an agency’s interest to establish a strategy that is geared towards their strengths as a company.
 As a result, they can succeed during the implementation stage.
 This means that an agency’s plan will not be centred around your needs, but their capability.

-In contrast, marketing consultancies don’t usually offer fixed pricing for services, as their approach will vary according to their clients’ needs.
-This allows them and your business greater flexibility; they can help you devise a tailored strategy, while affording you the option of implementing it yourself or enlisting the assistance of another provider.
+In contrast, marketing consultancies don’t usually offer fixed pricing for services.
+This is because their approach will vary according to their clients’ needs.
+This allows them and your business greater flexibility; as they can help you devise a tailored strategy.
+All the while affording you the option of implementing it yourself or enlisting the assistance of another provider.

 This ensures that the advice of marketing consultancies is completely independent, unbiased, and free of ulterior motive.

 Marketing agencies rely heavily on economies of scale.
 This means that they don’t have the time to invest in creating tailored strategies for each client they work with.
 In fact, this would only serve to reduce their profit margins.

 Because of this, marketing agencies have a financial incentive to provide the minimum they can without attracting poor feedback.

 One way to achieve this is to provide one-size-fits-all solutions.

 Off-the-shelf solutions require less foresight and planning, which makes them highly time-efficient for agencies.

 While these packaged solutions can deliver results, they aren’t bespoke.

 As we all know, what works for one company does not necessarily work for another.